 Poetic Therapy in America

 Poetic therapy – as well as bibliotherapy and music therapy – was first employed in 1751 at Pennsylvania Hospital, the first hospital in the U.S. (founded by Benjamin Franklin).
-Dr. Benjamin Rush, who served on the Penn Hospital staff and was considered the Father of American Psychiatry, introduced music and literature to his patients, and they published their poetry in a self-run newspaper called The Illuminator.
+Dr. Benjamin Rush, who served on the Penn Hospital staff and was considered the Father of American Psychiatry, introduced music and literature to his patients.
+They published their poetry in a self-run newspaper called The Illuminator.

-In the 1950s, Eli Greifer, a NY-based poet, pharmacist, and lawyer, started a “poemtherapy” group at Creedmore State Hospital.
-In 1959, Greifer facilitated a poetry therapy group at Cumberland Hospital with psychiatrist Dr. Jack J. Leedy.
+In the 1950s, Eli Greifer, a NY-based poet, pharmacist, and lawyer, started a “poem therapy” group at Creedmore State Hospital.
+In 1959, Greifer facilitated a poetry therapy group at Cumberland Hospital with psychiatrist Dr. Jack Leedy.
 After Griefer’s death, Dr. Leedy went on to create the Association for Poetry Therapy.

 In 1985, John Fox began training under poetic therapist Joy Shieman at El Camino Hospital in Mountain View, CA. Fox went on to become the founder of the The Institute for Poetic Medicine (1996).
 He also published the definitive workbook in the field, Poetic Medicine: The Healing Art of Poem-Making (1997).

-Rafael Campo earned an MD from Harvard Medical School before publishing his first collection of poems, The Other Man Was Me: A Voyage to the New World, which won the National Poetry Series Open Competition in 1993.
+Rafael Campo, MD, he has been one of the most influential advocates for the Medical Humanities and the therapeutic value of poetry for both patient and practitioner.
+Dr. Campo earned an MD from Harvard Medical School before publishing his first collection of poems, The Other Man Was Me: A Voyage to the New World, which won the National Poetry Series Open Competition in 1993.
 His second book, What the Body Told (1996) was awarded the Lambda Literary Award for Poetry.